-ACADEMIC AND CAREER DEVELOPMENT CENTER
+ACADEMIC AND CARFER DEVELOPMENT CENTER

-Hosts numerous events to help prepare students for career paths along with planning career fairs throughout the year
+Hosts numerous events to help prepare students for career paths along with planning career fairs throughout the year practice and competitions.
+Communication and enforcement of policies regarding these topics were also reviewed.

 Describe how the department of athletics monitors student-athlete time demands, including travel commitments, missed class time, final exam schedules, summer vacation periods and intercession periods.
 Further, describe methods used to educate coaches and student-athletes about time demands and opportunities to integrate into campus life.